alt alt

 Dr. Federica Di Palma

 Federica is passionate about exploring and preserving biodiversity around the world.
-She leads numerous multidisciplinary international research programs for Development Assistance Committee countries aimed at generating strategic partnerships, building human and infrastructure capacity, and translating scientific knowledge into policy and private sector engagement to deliver long-term impact.
-She remains Professorial Fellow in Biodiversity in the School of Biological Sciences at the University of East Anglia.
+She has led expansive, multidisciplinary international research programs, particularly in Development Assistance Committee nations, forging strategic alliances, catalyzing capacity building in human capital and infrastructure, and adeptly bridging scientific insights with policy and industry for sustainable long term global impact.
+Her ongoing affiliation as a Professorial Fellow in Biodiversity at the University of East Anglia underscores her commitment to academic excellence and thought leadership.

-Federica’s previous experience includes her roles as the Assistant Director, Vertebrate Genome Biology at the Broad Institute of Harvard, a Senior Research Scientist and Service Centre Manager at the Hubbard Centre for Genome Studies at the University of New Hampshire, Durham, and a Fogarty Fellow, National Institutes of Health.
+Federica’s previous experience includes her roles as the Assistant Director, Vertebrate Genome Biology at the Broad Institute of Harvard, a Senior Research Scientist and Service Centre Manager at the Hubbard Centre for Genome Studies at the University of New Hampshire, Durham, and a Fogarty Fellow at the National Institutes of Health.

 Disclaimer